Vasectomy

 After the Procedure

-2. Return home immediately and remain off your feet after the procedure and avoid strenuous or sexual activity
+- Return home immediately and, remain off your feet after the procedure and avoid strenuous or sexual activity.

-4. Wear a supportive undergarment such as a jockstrap to apply pressure to the scrotal area.
+- Wear a supportive undergarment, such as a jockstrap, to apply pressure to the scrotal area.

-5. Our urologist will prescribe a pain medication or you may simply take Tylenol.
+- Our urologist will prescribe a pain medication, or you may take Tylenol.

-Your urologist will give you specific instruction about returning to work and sexual activity.
-Most men recover completely in less than a week and many are able to return to their job as early as a 24 to 48 hours after the procedure.
-Sexual activity can usually be resumed within a week following a vasectomy
+Your urologist will give you specific instructions about returning to work and sexual activity.
+Most men recover completely in less than a week, and many can return to their jobs as early as 24 to 48 hours after the procedure.
+Sexual activity can usually be resumed within a week following a vasectomy.

 You must use some form of birth control until your urologist says your vasectomy is effective and you are sterile.

-You must take a number of semen samples and it may take several months to ensure that the procedure has been completely effective.
+You must take several semen samples, which may take several months to ensure the procedure is completely effective.

-In certain cases, vasectomies may be reversed; however, the procedure is considered permanent.
+Vasectomy may be reversed in some instances; however, the procedure is considered permanent.
 Talk to your urologist to learn more.